jku/mukinator/README.md

 ## Figuring it out

-Muki documentation mentions it uses Bluetooth Low-Energy and I knew Android allows Bluetooth sniffing see [Hpw to enable Bluetooth HCI snoop log](https://developer.android.com/studio/debug/dev-options.html) so I used the Muki app to upload an image to the mug and then moved the log to my laptop via Google Drive.
+Muki documentation mentions it uses Bluetooth Low-Energy and I knew Android allows Bluetooth sniffing (see [How to enable Bluetooth HCI snoop log](https://developer.android.com/studio/debug/dev-options.html)).
+So I did that, used the Muki app to upload an image to the mug and then moved the log file to my laptop via Google Drive.

-I had a look at the log with Wireshark: It contained about a thousand frames but scrolling through revealed only one remote MAC address.
-This is the beginning of the log when filtering with just this MAC as destination:
+I had a look at the log with Wireshark: It contained about a thousand frames but scrolling through revealed only one remote Bluetooth address.
+This is the beginning of the log when filtering with just this address as destination:

 ![Wireshark log](images/bt-log.png)